 Improve teaching, learning and human development in an increasingly diverse global community.

-Grounded in the St. Edward's tradition of mentorship, community engagement and academic excellence, the School of Human Development and Education encompasses four departments: Teacher Education, Kinesiology, Counseling and Student Development and the Office of Adult Continuing Studies.
-Our diverse programs cultivate future educators, kinesiology professionals, engaged adult learners and practicing counselors to their fullest potential.
+Grounded in the St. Edward's tradition of scholarship, mentorship, community engagement and academic excellence, the School of Human Development and Education encompasses four departments: Teacher Education, Kinesiology, Graduate Human Development Programs, and the Office of Adult Continuing Studies.
+Our programs cultivate future educators, kinesiology professionals, accomplished leaders, professional counselors, and empowered adult learners to their fullest potential.

 Students learn to create and implement fitness programs, diagnose injuries, and design rehabilitation plans.
 Most students select this degree with the goal of helping people in the area of fitness, sports, medicine, and other related fields.